 Mike Mahon holds portrait and landscape painting workshops throughout the year in the Santa Fe and New Mexico region as well as other select locations around the country.
 His signature DiVine SETUP™ program teaches universal art principles in order to train his students to think and paint in Aesthetic Categories.
-His systematic painting and critiquing process helps artists to remember a step-by-step process to work through any problems or blocks, and to give them the confidence to get from blank canvas to a finished piece, no matter the medium.
-Mike Mahon is a signature member of the Pastel Society of America (PSA), the American Plains Artists (APA), and the the Pastel Society of New Mexico (PSNM) and the Plein Air Painters of New Mexico (PAPNM).
+His systematic painting and critiquing process helps artists to remember his step by step painting instructions and process to work through any problems or blocks.
+This gives them the confidence to get from blank canvas to a finished piece, no matter the medium.
+Mike Mahon is a signature member of the Pastel Society of America (PSA), and the the Pastel Society of New Mexico (PSNM) and the Plein Air Painters of New Mexico (PAPNM).

 Mike’s workshops include demonstrations of his distinctive painting procedure while providing opportunities for one-on-one assistance.
-His three- to five-day workshops primarily cover either “Mastering the Painting Process,” “Portrait Painting,” or “Plein Air Painting” with a focus on expression through acrylic, pastels or oils.
-A step-by-step demonstration is available on Mike’s Blog.
-Other demonstrations in oil and pastel are available on his Youtube channel at the following: https://www.youtube.com/channel/UCzDk_VCOpwU_4W3y6ud4nzA
+His three to five day workshops primarily cover either “Mastering the Painting Process,” “Portrait Painting,” or “Plein Air Painting” with a focus on expression through acrylic, pastels or oils.
+Painting step by step demonstration videos are available on Mike’s Blog.
+Other demonstrations and teaching videos in oil and pastel are available on his Youtube channel at the following: https://www.youtube.com/channel/UCzDk_VCOpwU_4W3y6ud4nzA

 Whether you’re a retiree or art novice, looking to start or hone your technique, or a seasoned pro or art teacher looking to expand your skills, Mahon’s workshops combine classic painting principles with his unique style and approach, providing the groundwork for beginners and a challenge for experienced artists.
 Using demonstrations and lectures, combined with PowerPoint presentations and group and one-on-one painting assignments, participants are sure to walk away with a better understanding and enhanced artistic process.